What is National Checklist Day?

 It keeps you organized

-Do you have a truck load of things to do and don’t know where to start?
-Start by making a checklist.
+Do you have a truckload of things to do and you don’t know where to start?
+First things first with a checklist.
 This will help you organize your thoughts and your tasks.

 It makes things visual

 Putting all your tasks down in your checklist will help you see what you need to get done in its entirety.
-Additionally, if you forget, you have a visual reminder of what you need to do.
+In case you forget anything, you have a visual reminder.
+Consider color-coding your list.